 The bill amends the Water Authority Act to redefine the term "qualified corporation."
 It replaces the previous definition of "nonprofit corporation" with "qualified corporation," which now includes not only nonprofit entities involved in the sale and distribution of potable water but also various governmental entities such as municipal authorities and improvement districts.
-This change aims to broaden the scope of organizations that can operate as water authorities, thereby enhancing their ability to access tax-exempt capital markets and provide lower water rates to consumers.
+This change aims to broaden the scope of organizations that can operate as water authorities, thereby enhancing their ability to access tax-exempt capital markets and potentially lower water rates for consumers.

 Statutes affected: